Title Claimed roles Hidden roles Notes

 7 The Savant Strikes Back Savant, Village Idiot, Fortune Teller, Investigator, Juggler, Shugenja, Dreamer, Village Idiot Leviathan, Goblin, Mutant

-8 The Stitch-Up Seamstress × 7 Leviathan, Goblin Every Townsfolk is a Seamstress
+8 The Stitch-Up Seamstress × 7 Imp, Poisoner Every Townsfolk is a Seamstress

 9 The New Acrobat Acrobat, Balloonist, Gossip, Knight, Gambler, Juggler, Steward Imp, Po, Goblin, Drunk